plyn85/bookmarks-app/README.md

 ## Database Schemea

-## Client stories
+## User  stories
 " as u a user I would like to ____________    "

-- be able to view the website from device
+- be able to view the website from all devices

--  to see Instructions on home to use the website.
+-  to see Instructions on how to use the website.

 -  to be able to register an account and then login

--  what other people have added to the website.
+- sseeb what other people have added to the website.

-- be able to search what they added with ease.
+- be able to search what other users have added with ease.

 - to be able to start my own personal collection of bookmarks.